 SMBC's credit policy comprises clearly stated universal and basic operating concepts, policies, and standards for credit operations, in accordance with the business mission and rules of conduct.
 SMBC is promoting the understanding of and strict adherence to its credit policy among all its managers and employees.
-By conducting credit risk management in line with global standards laid down by the soon-to-be-implemented New Basel Capital Accord, or Basel II, SMBC aims to enhance shareholder value and play a key part in society by providing high value-added financial services.
+By conducting risk-sensitive credit management in accordance with Basel II and other capital adequacy regulations, SMBC aims to enhance shareholder value and play a key part in society by providing high value-added financial services.